randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 - Code remains clean, maintainable, and follows best practices
 - Technical debt is minimized through continuous refactoring
 - Development progress is measurable through test coverage

+### Focused AI Pairing Methodology

+We've adopted a structured approach called "Focused AI Pairing" for complex debugging and implementation tasks.
+This approach has proven particularly effective for the WebSocket implementation:

+1. **Single Issue Focus**: Address one problem at a time instead of the entire codebase
+2. **Staged Problem Analysis**: Analyze issues in stages before implementing solutions
+3. **Wait-For-Approval Workflow**: Request analysis, wait for approval, then proceed to implementation
+4. **Documented Decision Thinking**: Create visual diagrams of the solution approach for team reference

+This methodology allows us to leverage AI assistance without sacrificing architectural consistency or code quality.
+For details on our WebSocket testing implementation using this approach, see the [WebSocket Testing Flow](/prisoners-dilemma-docs/docs/technical/websocket-testing-flow/) diagram.

 ## User Stories